On Strategic Measures and Optimality Properties in Discrete-Time Stochastic Control with Universally Measurable Policies: Applications and Extensions

 \begin{proof} Parts (a)-(b) follow from (\ref{eq-g-strmeas}), Lemma~\ref{lem-ac-lsa}, and Theorem~\ref{thm-opt}(i)-(ii).
 Part (c) follows from the following two facts.
 First, for each initial distribution $p_0$ and policy $\pi \in \Pi$, there is a Markov policy $\pi_m \in \Pi_m$ under which the marginal distributions of $(x_n, a_n)$, $n \geq 0$, coincide with those under $\pi$ (cf.\ the proof of \cite[Prop.~1]{ShrB79}).
 Second, the criteria $J^{(i)}$, $1 \leq i \leq 4,$ can be expressed as functions of those marginal distributions of $(x_n, a_n)$, $n \geq 0$.
 Under the assumptions of part (d), condition (\ref{suff-cond-nonrand}) in Theorem~\ref{thm-opt}(iii) is satisfied by the function $\phi$.
 In particular, under the stated assumptions for Case 1, inequality (\ref{suff-cond-nonrand}) holds by Theorem~\ref{thm-rep-nonrand}(ii) and Fatou's lemma; for Case 2, clearly (\ref{suff-cond-nonrand}) holds with equality by Theorem~\ref{thm-rep-nonrand}(ii).
 Thus part (d) follows from Theorem~\ref{thm-opt}(iii). \end{proof}

-\begin{rem} \rm (a) For the standard average cost criterion $J^{(1)}$, Theorem~\ref{thm-ac-basic}(c) asserts the existence of a \emph{randomized} semi-Markov $\epsilon$-optimal policy that is, moreover, optimal for every state that admits an optimal policy.
+\begin{rem} \rm We make a few comments on the preceding theorem and related results for average-cost MDPs.\\ (a) For the standard average cost criterion $J^{(1)}$, Theorem~\ref{thm-ac-basic}(c) asserts the existence of a \emph{randomized} semi-Markov $\epsilon$-optimal policy that is, moreover, optimal for every state that admits an optimal policy.
 This conclusion is the strongest possible, without extra conditions on the MDP.
 Indeed it is known that even in an MDP with a countable state space, a finite action space, and bounded one-stage costs, there need not exist a nonrandomized semi-Markov $\epsilon$-optimal policy \cite[Chap.~7, Example 3]{DyY79} nor a randomized Markov $\epsilon$-optimal policy \cite[Sec.~5]{Fei80}.
 In both of these counterexamples, there exists an optimal policy for each state.

 (b) For the criteria $J^{(1)}, J^{(3)}, \tJ^{(i)}$, $i \leq 4$, using Theorem~\ref{thm-ac-basic}, we can further show that under certain reachability and boundedness conditions, the optimal average cost functions w.r.t.\ $\Pi$ are constant almost everywhere w.r.t.\ certain $\sigma$-finite measures (see \cite[Lem.\ 2.4, Cor.\ 3.2]{Yu22} for more details).